tanhakabir/WW84-Python-Lessons/site/quiz.md

-# The (Computer) Science Behind Wonder Woman’s Buzzfeed Quiz
+# The (Computer) Science Behind Wonder Woman’s Personality Quiz
-Have you ever taken a Buzzfeed quiz?
+Have you ever taken a personality quiz, like a Buzzfeed one?
 You answer a series of multiple choice questions and find out things like...
 "What type of emoji are you?"

 Well, let's help make a new Buzzfeed-like quiz for Wonder Woman 1984: ***What Wonder Woman Character are you?***